luker983/nsa-codebreaker-2019/task2/README.md

 CN=dev_terrorTime_928908
 ```

 That's it!
-We have access to a more stable version of `terrorTime.apk` now that should be used for the rest of the tasks.
+We have access to a more stable version of `terrorTime.apk` now that should be used for the rest of the tasks. **MAKE SURE YOU USE THE NEW VERSION**.
+Many people have had login issues using the first version of the APK.